Happy dog in Malaysia

 DVS administrative fees: RM 25.00

-Note: This simulator does not include the price of the flight ticket, the IATA crate, or veterinary fees in your country of origin.
+Note: This calculator does not include the cost of the plane ticket, the IATA crate or vet fees in your country of origin.

 Breeds subject to restrictions